Medical Conditions That Can Impact Sperm Quality

 Approximated 25-35% of men with UC and 70-90% of with CD will eventually require surgical intervention.
 [Shin T. WorldJGastrointPharTher 2016].
 Minor procedures such as fistula repairs generally do not impact fertility.
 However, larger surgeries such as proctocolectomies can disrupt pelvic nerves and result in erectile and ejaculatory dysfunction in up to 8-25% of men.

-The following is a review of medications used to treat IBD [Shin T. WorldJGastrointPharTher 2016]:
+The following is a review of medications used to treat IBD:

 3) Corticosteroids- used to treat relapses of IBD but not generally used for maintenance therapy.
 Short term use of corticosteroids generally not negative impact semen parameters or health, though prolonged use in high doses can lead to significant general health problems.

 4) Thiopurines- include azathioprine and its active metabolite (6-MP)- used and an adjunct treatment for IBD.
-Although no significant changes are generally seen in semen parameters, there seems to be a small increased risk of miscarriage and congenital abnormalities of offspring.
+Although no significant changes are generally seen in sperm counts, one study did find lower sperm motility.
+[Grosen A. J Crohns Colitis 2019].
+The literature also suggests a small potential increased risk of miscarriage and congenital abnormalities of offspring.
 It is therefore recommended to use contraception for men taking azathioprine and 6-MP.
 [Semet M. Andrology 2017].

-6) Cyclosporin A (CSA)- a calcineurin inhibitor (along with tacrolimus).
+6) Calcineurin inhibitors- these include cyclosporin A (CSA) and tacrolimus.
+Used for immunosuppression as calcineurin activated immune T cells.
+There is only limited data on the fertility impact of these medications in humans.
+[Alhaman A. FertSteril 2023].
 In rats, the use of CSA has been associated with decreased testicular weight along with lower testosterone levels and semen parameters.
 To date, only small studies in humans have been performed, but these do not appear to show any significant decrease in male fertility potential.
+[Haberman JUrol 1991].

-General recommendations: In men taking sulfasalazine, it is recommended to change to mesalamine at least 4 months prior to trying to conceive.
-In men taking mesalamine who have abnormal semen parameters, a trial of short periods off of mesalamine could be tried if the man’s IBD symptoms are stable.
+General recommendations for IBD medications: In men taking sulfasalazine, it is recommended to change to mesalamine at least 4 months prior to trying to conceive.
+In men taking mesalamine who have abnormal semen parameters, a trial of short periods off mesalamine could be tried if the man’s IBD symptoms are stable.
 There is insufficient evidence to support the stopping of methotrexate in men who need this medication to control their symptoms.
-Sperm banking should be offered to men need to undergo proctocolectomy and who potentially want to have children in the future.
 [Shin T. WorldJGastrointPharTher 2016].

 Inguinal Hernia Repair and male infertility